mcmire/personal-content--writings/posts/ai-fact-or-fiction/Quotes.md

 > Altman is the martyr of the “effective accelerationist” movement that has turned the growth-at-all-costs model into a religion, one led by Marc Andreessen, who notably believes that risk management is one of the tech industry’s enemies.
 This movement is spearheaded by extremely wealthy men who regard any force that stops any startup from growing its revenue as a prime evil … [^zitron-sam-altman-freed]

 > Shear has also expressed his support for a pause or slowdown on AI development, articulated his contempt for tech accelerationists who are willing to risk an AI-induced catastrophe in the name of growth, and described the the belief that AI shouldn’t be regulated for the purpose of safety as “total insanity and reckless disregard for humanity's future.”
 His views stand in stark contrast to those of Andreessen and Armstrong, and the countless other Rot Economists in the Valley. [^zitron-sam-altman-freed]

+### On the "glorious future"

+> In a piece published in early 2021, Altman proposed the concept of  “[Moore’s Law For Everything](https://moores.samaltman.com/?ref=wheresyoured.at)” …
+>
+> Moore’s Law for Everything is, in essence, a utopian take on the impact of AI, noting that as machines usurp the role of humans in the supply chain, the prices of goods and services (and thus, the cost of living) will go down exponentially.
+>
+> The problem with this piece is it, like Altman, is a deeply complex bucket of nothing. …
+>
+> “Moore’s Law For Everything” is a remarkably telling piece in that it frames Altman’s worldview as one where the only thing that can save mankind is making startups, and those startups should be funded in the way that Altman likes.
+And this piece feels a lot like everything in Altman’s universe — it never actually connects Moore’s Law to anything …
+>
+> [^zitron-managing-up]

 ### On the misleading claims of AI